Ron89/thesaurus_query.vim/README.md

   website didn't provide standard API to use.
 Hence functionality of this backend depends on whether the website owner will change the webpage design.
   This backend requires `bs4` *BeautifulSoup* dependency.
+* **merriam\_webster** is an *English* thesaurus backend.
+It queries [dictionaryapi.com](https://dictionaryapi.com/) for both synonym and antonym resources.
+  The api requires an api key that can be obtained by registering on their [website](https://dictionaryapi.com/).
+  Registration is free, but limits requests to 1,000 queries a day, which should be fine for most users.
+When registering, make sure to select the "Thesaurus" api key.
+You will need to assign that api key to `g:tq_merriam_webster_api_key` and manually add the backend to `g:tq_enabled_backends` in your vimrc file.

 The thesaurus query plugin will go through the list `g:tq_enabled_backends` in sequence until a match is found.
 Unless user explicitly instruct, Next query